cognitedata/cognite-sdk-js/packages/codegen/README.md

 The types extracted are based on the paths in the OpenAPI document that matches the name of the service.
 It is currently not possible to select individually paths other than this.

+You may have to remove existing types to avoid conflicts.